 When you buy through our links, we may earn an affiliate commission.
 Learn more »

-The Magic Bullet Mini is the younger sibling of “the one that started it all,” the classic Magic Bullet.
-Surprisingly, it has gained its reputation as the smallest yet functional single-serve blender.
+The Magic Bullet Mini is the younger sibling of “the one that started it all,” the original Magic Bullet blender.

 In terms of size, it’s half as small as its predecessor.
 It’s definitely not for sharing.
 You have the 10 oz cup and a bigger 16 oz container if the smaller one is not enough.